 Not every New Zealand performer on Bandstand was exceptional.
 But there were some who were captured by Australian television for us when the NZBC either didn’t, or wiped the tapes.

-Among the Bandstand delights are the great Rim D Paul (formerly of the Quin Tikis) who appeared on a July 1967 salute to Frank Sinatra.
+Among the Bandstand delights are the great Rim D Paul (formerly of the Quin Tikis) who appeared in the 22 July 1967 salute to Frank Sinatra.
 And in the context of ephemeral pop and rock, this show has endured because of the timelessness of the material and Paul delivering a wonderfully effortless ‘I’ve Got the World on a String’ which slides behind the beat.
 Paul wears a long button-down collar and three-piece suit few could carry off.
 He is pure class and while others “sing” Sinatra’s songs, Paul inhabits them when later he steps up for ‘That’s Life’ and ‘Come Fly With Me’.

-Another of our great balladeers – Toni Williams – appeared on Bandstand, and of course so did Maria Dallas with her crossover country-to-pop hit ‘Tumblin’ Down’ which appeared in Bandstand’s look back at 1967.
+Another of our great balladeers – Toni Williams – appeared on Bandstand, and of course so did Maria Dallas with her crossover country-to-pop hit ‘Tumblin’ Down’ which appeared in Bandstand’s look back at 1967 (part one).
 This episode opened with a farewell to Bill & Boyd and wishing them success in America (they sang ‘America’ from West Side Story and the Pete Seeger/ Lee Hayes-penned folk song ‘If I Had A Hammer’).

 It is a programme which shows how out of touch Bandstand was getting, with artists doing covers of Cockney Tommy Steele’s ‘My Old Man’s Dustman’ and ‘What a Mouth’ from a lifetime before the Beatles, who were now psychedelic.
 Somehow Dallas’ ‘Tumblin’ Down’ works because it transcended the acid-infused counter-culture generation.